Dog Vomiting Yellow: Causes and Treatment

 Your veterinarian will perform a thorough physical exam and review your pet’s history with you.
 Tell your veterinarian about your dog’s medical history, including medications, supplements, and any recent changes to diet.
 It can be helpful to bring your pet’s medical records to the appointment, and to know exactly what diet they are eating.
 Be honest and straightforward about anything around the house your dog may have eaten.

 Using this information and their physical exam findings, your vet may recommend diagnostics such as blood work, urine and fecal testing, and radiographs (X-rays) of the abdomen.
 From there, they can work on treating the specific disease process or disorder.
-This may include surgery, medications such as antibiotics or anti-inflammatories, gastric acid reducers (like Pepcid), hospitalization and intravenous fluid therapy, deworming, and more.
+This may include surgery, medications such as antibiotics or anti-inflammatories, medication that reduces stomach acid (like Pepcid), hospitalization and intravenous fluid therapy, deworming, and more.

 How to Prevent Vomiting in Dogs

-Fortunately, there are some simple steps you can take to try to reduce the chance that your dog will vomit:
+Fortunately, there are some simple steps you can take to try to reduce the chances that your dog will vomit:

-- Make sure your dog has a wellness visit yearly to ensure they are in good health, and consider running routine lab work to catch any diseases or disorders before they manifest into major health concerns.
+- Make sure your dog has a wellness visit yearly to ensure they are in good health.
+Consider running routine lab work to catch any diseases or disorders before they manifest into major health concerns.

 - Keep your pet’s vaccinations up to date to prevent unnecessary infectious diseases.

-- Feed a complete and balanced diet and be sure all meat is cooked to proper temperatures before feeding to prevent food borne illnesses.
+- Feed a complete and balanced diet.
+Be sure all meat is cooked to proper temperatures before feeding to prevent food-borne illnesses.

 - Transition slowly to a new diet if switching.

-- Limit people food to low-fat, bland (ie. no spices added) fruits, vegetables, and lean meats.
+- Limit people food to low-fat, bland (i.e., no spices added) fruits, vegetables, and lean meats.
+Fatty foods can trigger pancreatitis and other digestive issues in dogs.

 - Keep plants, medications, chemicals, cleaning materials, the trash bin, human food, and any other potential toxins stowed away in a cabinet or closet that your dog cannot open.